-On Wednesday, August 7, key Hamas leader named Ismail Haniyeh was slain in Tehran.
+On Wednesday, August 7, a key Hamas leader named Ismail Haniyeh was slain in Tehran.
 He was in the city to witness Iranian President Masoud Pezeshkian’s inauguration when the incident happened.
 While Israel has remained mute on the matter, Hamas and Iran have both accused Israel of carrying out the assassination.

-The leading Hamas negotiator, who headed the political mission to Qatar, was reported to have been assassinated by “airborne projectile,” but more recent sources indicate that he was murdered by an explosive device that was carried into the guesthouse of the official residence of the Iranian government.
+The leading Hamas negotiator, who headed the political mission to Qatar, was reported to have been assassinated by a “airborne projectile,” but more recent sources indicate that he was murdered by an explosive device that was carried into the guesthouse of the official residence of the Iranian government.

 Planning for the horrific assassination took two months, and the compound was under constant observation.
-The explosion that killed Haniyeh happened on August at about two in the morning local time, according to story from The New York Times.
+The explosion that killed Haniyeh happened on August 7 at about two in the morning local time, according to a story from The New York Times.

-Staff members at the guesthouse, including medical team, were perplexed by the loud noise and quickly went to investigate.
-They went into Haniyeh’s room, where he was being hosted along with bodyguard and found both in a pool of blood.
+Staff members at the guesthouse, including a medical team, were perplexed by the loud noise and quickly went to investigate.
+They went into Haniyeh’s room, where he was being hosted along with a bodyguard and found both in a pool of blood.
 Immediately after declaring Haniyeh dead, the medical team tried to resuscitate the bodyguard, but to no avail.

 In addition to shattering windows, the explosion partially collapsed the complex wall.
 The leader of the Palestinian Islamic Jihad, Ziyad al-Nakhalah, was staying next door, and his room was not badly damaged.
 This suggests that Haniyeh’s murder was meticulously planned.